sreeragravindran/problem-solving/java/src/main/java/Interview/Schedular/readme.md

 In-memory Job Scheduler (library)

+requirements
-1. Runs a job at a given point of time
+1. Should be able to schedule a job
-2. Parallelism is tunable by client

-    number of the jobs running in parallel each job runs sequentially underneath
+2. Should limit the numbers of jobs scheduled in parallel
+3. parallelism is tunable by client

 */

 JobSchedular {